PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 opt-in shape result without changing adapter insertion, rewiring, output metadata, sorting, or the following Concat-axis owner.

+Complete final Concat-axis and stale-binary evidence extends the gate to `574 passed in 28.45s`.
+Concat-axis retains its complete guarded shape result, while stale-binary cleanup-only pruning is recorded explicitly without broadening its rewrite-only guard or moving the progress boundary.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.